nodejs/node/doc/api/test.md

 added: v18.0.0
 -->

-* `message` {string} Optional `TODO` message to be displayed in TAP output.
+Exactly the same as `context.test([name][, options][, fn])`, but adds `todo: true` in the options.
+This function causes the test's output to indicate the test as skipped.
+Calling `skip()` does

-This function adds a `TODO` directive to the test's output.
-If `message` is provided, it is included in the TAP output.
-Calling `todo()` does not terminate execution of the test function.
+not terminate execution of the test function.
 This function does not return a value.

 ### `context.test([name][, options][, fn])`